-This post was submitted by a site visitor and it represents her experience.
+A site visitor submitted this post, and it represents her experience.

-My husband served in Operation Iraqi Freedom as a combat medic in Ramadi, Iraq 2006-2007.
-Injuries from the blast of an IED mixed with the stress of war, the loss of three soldiers and experiencing the horrors of war, has left me with an empty shell of a man who suffers tremendously from mental wounds.
+My husband served in Operation Iraqi Freedom as a combat medic in Ramadi, Iraq, from 2006-2007.
+Injuries from the blast of an IED, mixed with the stress of war, the loss of three soldiers, and experiencing the horrors of war, have left me with an empty shell of a man who suffers tremendously from mental wounds.

-However, over the past two years, I realized that there isn’t enough resources or help for any of us in any branch.
-Most resources I came across had scientific jargon no one could understand, and others simply kept rehashing that same material over and over.
+However, over the past two years, I realized that there aren’t enough resources or help for any of us in any branch.
+Most resources I came across had scientific jargon no one could understand, and others repeatedly rehashed that same material.

-I started my own blog “Living With PTSD and TBI” to self-help myself and hopefully to help other spouses understand and validate feelings we have for others who are out there like us.
+I started my blog, “Living With PTSD and TBI” to self-help myself and hopefully to help other spouses understand and validate the feelings we have for others who are out there like us.

-One of the hardest jobs ever is being married to anyone in service, but it becomes even harder when your soldier comes home from war a different man.
+One of the hardest jobs is being married to anyone in service, but it becomes even harder when your soldier comes home from war as a different man.

-I know I sent my husband overseas and what returned to me, I have no idea.
+I know I sent my husband overseas, and I have no idea who returned to me.
 Looked like him, sounded like him, but it wasn’t him.

 More and more, the taboo subject of PTSD (Post Traumatic Stress Disorder) is coming to light with our generation of war.
-History has already taught us a lesson in PTSD with our Vietnam soldiers, but even today some of those veterans still go untreated.
+History has already taught us a lesson in PTSD with our Vietnam soldiers, but even today, some veterans still go untreated.

-PTSD has been around as long as there have been wars – you may have heard the terms of “Soldier’s Heart” or “Shell Shock”, yep, all PTSD.
+PTSD has been around as long as there have been wars – you may have heard the terms “Soldier’s Heart” or “Shell Shock.”
+Yep, all PTSD.

-The military is trying to gain some control over it mostly because we are seeing more and more suicides, and in recent news, murder -suicides.
+The military is trying to gain some control over it mostly because we are seeing more and more suicides and murder-suicides in recent news.

-There has been a high increase of alcoholism, drug abuse, domestic abuse, divorce and emotional abuse towards children.
+There has been a high increase in alcoholism, drug abuse, domestic abuse, divorce, and emotional abuse toward children.

-The military provides us with some resources and education, but not enough when suddenly the spouse becomes the primary caretaker of the suffering soldier.
+The military provides us with some resources and education, but not enough when the spouse suddenly becomes the suffering soldier’s primary caretaker.

-The hardest part on most families is getting to the point of seeking help as a soldier and as a family.
-Then, once all agree help is needed, finding the right resources and actually getting help is a constant uphill road to travel.
+The hardest part for most families is getting to the point of seeking help as a soldier and as a family.
+Then, once all agree help is needed, finding the right resources and getting help is a constant uphill road to travel.

 Am I a professional or PTSD guru?

-I can validate your feelings as a spouse and sometimes that is more important than any therapy or any book you can purchase off the shelf in the self-help section of the library or bookstore.
+I can validate your feelings as a spouse; sometimes, that is more important than any therapy or book you can purchase off the shelf in the self-help section of the library or bookstore.

-I will share my ups and downs, talk about subjects that no one wants to bring out in the open, and bare my heavy burden to each and every one of you.
+I will share my ups and downs, talk about subjects that no one wants to bring out in the open, and bear my heavy burden with every one of you.

-The first piece of advice I can give you as a Combat PTSD spouse, is the “Four L’s” as I call it.
+The first piece of advice I can give you as a Combat PTSD spouse is the “Four L’s,” as I call them.
 This I learned upon welcoming home my soldier and from other PTSD spouses.

 Listen, Learn, Labor and Love

-A spouse must first realize that war is bad, and no matter what your soldier did overseas, he /she probably have seen some stuff that would make anyone cringe.
-What happens over there no one needs to know and that means the spouse.
+A spouse must first realize that war is bad, and no matter what your soldier did overseas, he /she probably has seen some stuff that would make anyone cringe.
+No one needs to know what happens over there, including the spouse.

 More than likely, if they want to talk to you about it, they will in their own time.
 If your soldier decides to talk, listen without judging.
-If they feel comfortable talking about even the smallest things, listen with open ears.
+Listen with open ears if they feel comfortable talking about even the smallest things.

-Just because they went to war, your soldier is not any less of a person than he was before he left.
+Just because they went to war, your soldier is not less of a person than before he left.

-It’s a survival process for them over there and sometimes they just did what they had to do.
+It’s a survival process; sometimes, they just did what they had to do.
 Don’t ask questions if he/she opens up to you.

-Just let them get out what they need to in their own time and open up a bridge of trust between yourself and the soldier which ensures them they can talk to you about anything.
+Let them share what they need to in their own time and open up a bridge of trust between yourself and the soldier, ensuring they can talk to you about anything.

-Education is always helpful in any type of coping with mental wounds or in any situation for that matter.
-The only stupid question is one that is not asked.
+Education is always helpful in coping with mental wounds or in any situation.
+The only stupid question is not asked.

-Learn about reintegration/readjustment issues, educate yourself on PTSD symptoms and signs so you know what to look for.
+Learn about reintegration/readjustment issues, and educate yourself on PTSD symptoms and signs, so you know what to look for.

-Spouses can tell if their soldier seems to be forgetful, if they are having nightmares/sleepwalking, or if they are changing moods often.
-Keep a list of such items to refer back to at a later date.
+Spouses can tell if their soldier seems forgetful, if they are having nightmares/sleepwalking, or if they are changing moods often.
+Keep a list of such items to refer back to later.

-Now I am not saying stalk your loved one, just keep an a general eye when you are around them.
+Now I am not saying to stalk your loved one; keep a general eye when you are around them.
 Talk to your post/unit chaplain for resources or your FRG leader if you have one.

 If not, learn about it online.
 Being educated in these subjects will be helpful to you, I promise.

-Keeping your soldier in touch with their battle buddies can be a huge help.
+Keeping your soldier in touch with their battle buddies can greatly help.
 More than likely, their buddy is having some troubles, too.

-Keeping an open line of communication with someone who “has been there” is a key element for each of them because they were there together, know what happened and can freely talk without being judged.
+Keeping an open line of communication with someone who “has been there” is a key element because they were there together, know what happened, and can freely talk without being judged.

 We have my husband’s battle buddy on speed dial on all cells and home phone!
 I call from time to time when my husband has episodes and needs to be talked back down a little.

 And you thought deployment was hard!
-Trying to get into the swing of things as a whole family and facing some issues once they come home is going to be tough even for those of you who have multiple deployments under their belts.
+Trying to get into the swing of things as a whole family and facing some issues once they come home is going to be tough, even for those of you who have multiple deployments under your belts.

-Marriage and relationships are work, and each one of you will have to give a little and take a little.
+Marriage and relationships are work, and each of you will have to give and take a little.

 Unfortunately, for soldiers with these homecoming problems, giving will be less and less.
-This is where you are going to have to put on your big britches and forge ahead.
+This is where you will have to put on your big britches and forge ahead.

 As a family/couple, you will need to find your place again in the family unit just as the soldier will.

-I have to remind myself often that I married for better or for worse, in sickness and in health, and I stick by that.
+I often have to remind myself that I married for better or worse, in sickness and health, and I stick by that.

-Keep an open line of communication in your family, make sure that your soldier knows that you love them and stand by them.
+Keep an open line of communication with your family, and ensure that your soldier knows you love them and stand by them.

-Remember that PTSD has a stigma with the military although the military claims that it no longer carries one.
-You know, I know, our soldiers know that isn’t true.
+Remember that PTSD has a stigma in the military, although the military claims it no longer carries one.
+I know, and our soldiers know that isn’t true.

-Overcoming issues with your soldier is just a part of what you must battle.
-You will battle the service they are enlisted in, fight for resources and fight for the help they need.
+Overcoming issues with your soldier is a part of what you must battle.
+You will battle the service they are enlisted in, and fight for resources and the help they need.

 No one said it was easy, but as in anything, nothing is ever free in life.
-You have to decide as a family, do you love one another enough to embark on one of the hardest things you have ever had to face?
+You have to decide as a family, do you love one another enough to embark on one of the hardest things you have ever faced?